CEN4010-Project/FAUbot/README.md

 3. Copy your `praw_example.ini` file into a new file named `praw.ini`
 4. Log into FAUbot's Reddit account
 5. Follow [these instructions](http://praw.readthedocs.io/en/stable/pages/oauth.html#a-step-by-step-oauth-guide) for finding the client ID and client secret ID on [Reddit's app preferences page.](https://www.reddit.com/prefs/apps/)
-6. `account_register.py` should be run **exactly once**, and the refresh token should be shared among ourselves.
+6. Ask your group leader for the refresh token, and paste it in `praw.ini`.
 This will let the bot sign into Reddit automatically, no matter who is running it.
 7. Verify your refresh token is stored in `praw.ini`.
 8. From the project directory, run `python bots.py`.